interledger-deprecated/java-crypto-conditions/README.md

 ## Usage

 ### Requirements
-This project uses Gradle to manage dependencies and other aspects of the build.
+This project uses Maven to manage dependencies and other aspects of the build.
-To install Gradle, follow the instructions at [https://gradle.org](https://gradle.org/).
+To install Maven, follow the instructions at [https://maven.apache.org/install.html](https://maven.apache.org/install.html).

 ### Get the code

 ``` sh
 git clone https://github.com/interledger/java-crypto-conditions
 cd java-crypto-conditions
 ```